 - Social distancing at 6' or more at all times.

 - Frequent handwashing using readily available personal sanitization resources.

 - Abiding by specific traffic patterns to facilitate social distancing and avoid cross-flow.

-- Reduced occupancy limits for all spaces to account for six-foot social distancing bubbles.
+- Reduced occupancy limits for all spaces to account for 6' social distancing bubbles.
 Additional space for vocalists and musical instruments, as determined by instrument-specific guidelines.

-- Amended schedules are limiting on-site time to a maximum of 50%, reducing the opportunity for contact, general facility use (bathrooms, etc.).
+- Amended schedules limit on-site time to a maximum of 50 percent, reducing the opportunity for contact, general facility use (bathrooms, etc.).

 - Mandatory breaks after every 30 minutes to allow ventilation systems to exchange the air and reduce aerosol accumulation.

 - Expanded use of large rehearsal spaces, particularly those with superior ventilation and high ceilings.

 - Additional entry and egress points allow for one-way traffic patterns.